khalidtouch/electronic-component-classifier/README.md

 [Image here!]

-The app consists of the HistoryRepository, attach to this repository is the HistoryEntity model.
-Based on the repository design pattern, the HistoryRepository is the public API for the UI.
-It provides the only way the UI can access the HistoryEntity from the database.
+The app consists of the `HistoryRepository`, attach to this repository is the `HistoryEntity` model.
+Based on the repository design pattern, the `HistoryRepository` is the public API for the UI.
+It provides the only way the UI can access the `HistoryEntity` from the database.
 It offers several methods for reading and writing data.

 ##### Reading data